Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 How much rent you’ll have to pay might be a deal-breaker for many store owners.
 However, there are two perspectives to consider:

 First, cheaper units are often either small or out of the way — more difficult for customers to find.
-But you won’t need as many customers to cover your bills.
+On the other hand, you won’t need as many customers to cover your bills.

-Second, areas with lots of foot traffic generally have higher earning potential, since you’ll attract more curious shoppers.
+Second, areas with lots of footfall generally have higher earning potential, since you’ll attract more curious shoppers.
 But these units are more expensive, so you’ll need those extra customers to cover the costs.

 Neither approach is wrong or better than the other.
-But it’s best to make sure you have enough capital to pay your rent for the first year either way.
+However, it’s best to make sure you have enough capital to pay your rent for the first year either way.

 Consider size and space for inventory

-One of the main differences between an ecommerce store and a physical one is considering store size.
+One of the main differences between an ecommerce store and a physical one is the need to consider store size.
 Will you have enough room for inventory, visual merchandising, space for people to walk around, and a checkout counter?

 Aim for a space that looks clean and organized.
 “Whatever your product is, your inventory space should not look like a home garage where stuff is piled together,” says Aviad Faruz.
 “These spaces should look tidy and well-arranged at all times.”